savannahostrowski/debugwand/docs/troubleshooting.md

 **Path mappings:** Ensure your `launch.json` maps local to remote paths correctly.

 **Multiple pods:** If you have multiple replicas, requests may be load-balanced to a different pod than the one you're debugging.
+You can:
+- Set `DEBUGWAND_AUTO_SELECT_POD=1` to automatically select the newest pod
-Consider scaling down to a single replica during debugging.
+- Scale down to a single replica during debugging
+- Use pod selection to choose the specific pod handling your traffic